wongjas/delivery-confirmation-app/README.md

 ## 1. Installing the Slack CLI to clone the Bolt for Python template and customizing it to your needs

 1. Install the Slack CLI for a better developer experience from your terminal.
-Naigate to https://tools.slack.dev/slack-cli/guides/installing-the-slack-cli-for-mac-and-linux/ and follow the steps.
+Navigate to https://tools.slack.dev/slack-cli/guides/installing-the-slack-cli-for-mac-and-linux/ and follow the steps.

 2. Once installed, use the command `slack create` and find the bolt-python-starter-template.
 Alternatively, you can clone the [Bolt for Python template](https://github.com/slack-samples/bolt-python-starter-template) using git.

-3. Open your project, remove the portions that we will not be using in this workshop.
-From the `/listeners` folder, delete the `commands`, `events` and `shortcuts` folders.
+3. This step is optional but you can remove the portions from the template that are not used within the workshop to make things a bit cleaner for yourself.
+To do this, Open your project and delete the `commands`, `events` and `shortcuts` folders from the `/listeners` folder.
 You can also do the same to the corresponding folders within the `/listeners/tests` folder as well.
+You'll also need to remove the imports of these files from the `/listeners/__init__.py` file.

 ## 2. Creating your app on api.slack.com